elusiveunit/lucid-slider/README.md

 A standard slider setup is pretty simple:

-1. Image sizes must be entered in the settings.
+1. Add image sizes in the settings if needed.
 In an effort to keep everything as native-like as possible, sizes are added with `add_image_size` and cropped on upload, not on the fly.
 This most likely means previously uploaded images, and all images if changing sizes, won't have the correct dimensions.
 Images can be re-cropped with the [AJAX Thumbnail Rebuild](http://wordpress.org/extend/plugins/ajax-thumbnail-rebuild/) plugin, by selecting the desired `lsjl_...` image.
 2. As the slider page tells you, one of the added sizes (or full size) must be chosen for every slider.
 3. Simply add the desired slides and order them with drag-and-drop.
 4. Display the slider with the shortcode `[lucidslider id="123"]` (visual editor button available), the included widget (if activated), or the template tag `lucid_slider( 123 );`.